stefaleon/Giphy-Service-API/README.md

 ### 12 DataContract for Data

 * Set DataContract and DataMember decorators in the Data class in order to have the DataContractSerializer get the appropriate string from the data object, defined by Name.

+### 13 Set the route

+* In GiphyController add the HttpGet and Route decorators to the GetRandomGif call.
+* Set the route to "random/{searchCriteria}"